 Authorised overdraft: This is an agreed amount you can go into a negative balance.
 There could be charges for using this but using it should not negatively affect your credit unless you are always in it.

-Unauthorised overdraft: This is when you go into a negative balance without your bank agreeing to it.
+Unauthorised overdraft: This is when you go into a negative balance without your bank agreeing to it first, or past your arranged limit.
 You will get charged daily, and this will appear on your credit record.

-Contact your bank and ask for an authorised overdraft if you think you'll need it, rather than going into an unauthorised overdraft.
+Contact your bank and ask for an overdraft extension if you think you'll need it, rather than going into an unauthorised overdraft.
+Using an unauthorised overdraft can hurt your credit score.

-Your credit record will show every credit application you make.
-If you get declined, avoid making a new application for at least six months.
+Your credit record will show every credit application you make and any potential lender will be able to see these applications.
+If you get declined, try to avoid making a new credit application for at least six months.

-When you make multiple credit applications, you will appear as desperate for credit, which will affect your credit score.
+When you make multiple credit applications in a short space of time, you will appear desperate for credit, which will affect your credit score negatively.

 Before making a credit application, look for an eligibility checker to give you an indication of whether you're likely to get accepted.